salvatoluice/ascent/README.md

 ## About the project

 This project is built to suit the users of everyone, wheather you own a car or not.
-We are changing the scope of the motor industry through great innovations for every single person.
+We are changing the scope of the motor industry through great innovations.